Suite for Variety Orchestra No. 1: Background

 Despite being commonly attributed to Shostakovich and based on his music, the Suite for Variety Orchestra No. 1 was arranged by Levon Atovmyan; a composer, arranger, and artistic administrator born in Russian Turkestan.
 They met at a meeting of Vsyeroskomdram, the All-Russia Society of Composers and Dramatists, in the early 1930s.
 Atovmyan subsequently became part of Shostakovich's circle of close friends; later, he was regularly entrusted with arranging concert suites of his film music.
 In addition, Atovmyan also made transcriptions and arrangements of Shostakovich's other music.
-Although made with Shostakovich's tacit approval and based on his music, Atovmyan's arrangements incorporated extensive alterations and newly-composed material.
+Although his arrangements of Shostakovich's music were made with the composer's tacit approval, they incorporated extensive alterations and newly-composed material.

 No manuscript score of the Suite for Variety Orchestra No. 1 exists in Shostakovich's hand.
 Its instrumentation, movement arrangement, and generic titling of movements also do not correspond with Shostakovich's style.
 No precise date for the suite's composition can be ascertained, but it is believed to have been composed in the late 1950s, some time after 1956.
-The unusual scoring, which includes three sections of violins and two pianos, suggests that the suite may have been assembled for a specific ensemble.
+The unusual scoring, which includes three sections of violins and two pianos, suggests that the suite may have been produced for a specific ensemble.